Intel® Active Management Technology: Privacy Statement Last updated: 8/12/2021

 Intel AMT does not send any data to Intel Corporation.

 Intel AMT stores information in flash memory on the system motherboard.
-This information includes firmware code, hardware inventory data (for example, memory size, CPU type, hard-disk type), an event log which records platform events (for example, CPU heating up, Fan Failure, BIOS POST message), Intel AMT security events (for example, a warning of Intel AMT password attack event, or System Defense filter tripping), as well as Intel AMT configuration data (for example, network settings, access control lists, and universal unique identifiers (UUIDs), including provisioning data, LAN MAC address, keys, KVM passwords, TLS certificates, and IT configured wireless network profiles).
+This information includes firmware code, hardware inventory data (for example, memory size, CPU type, hard-disk type), an event log which records platform events (for example, CPU heating up, Fan Failure, BIOS POST message), Intel AMT security events (for example, a warning of Intel AMT password attack event, or System Defense filter tripping), as well as Intel AMT configuration data (for example, network settings, access control lists, and universal unique identifiers (UUIDs), including provisioning data, LAN MAC address, keys, Keyboard-Video-Mouse (KVM) passwords, Transport Layer Security (TLS) certificates, and IT configured wireless network profiles).
 All configuration data that is deemed sensitive is stored in an encrypted form on the flash.
 More information regarding UUIDs may be found in the section below.

 Universal unique identifiers (UUIDs) are artifacts used by Intel AMT for a number of purposes, including the provisioning process, the security of the system (for example, passwords, keys, and TLS certificates), and to ensure that IT administrators are able to accurately connect to and manage a particular user’s system within an enterprise.

-Intel has not created any UUIDs to enable the functioning of Intel AMT, nor are UUIDs something new to Intel AMT.
+Intel VPRO platforms ship with a persistent UUID called Intel Unique Platform ID (UPID) to enable use cases that require a persistent UUID, such as zero touch provisioning.
+The UPID functionality is dependent on OEM implementation.
 UUIDs are present in virtually all modern PCs, and are commonly installed by OEMs on all platforms, without relation to Intel AMT.
-Indeed, UUIDs are currently utilized by applications found on many PCs to isolate unique system information in order to provide expected functionality, such as the delivery of Operating System or virus control system updates.
+Indeed, UUIDs are currently utilized by applications found on many PCs to isolate unique system information in order to provide expected functionality, such as the delivery of OS or virus control system updates.
 Intel AMT uses platform UUIDs in a very similar fashion – the primary difference being that in order to enable Intel AMT to access the UUID OOB, the UUID is copied to the flash memory repository.

 Intel AMT sends and receives data over predefined IANA network ports: port 16992 for SOAP/HTTP, port 16993 for SOAP/HTTPS, port 16994 for Redirection/TCP, and port 16995 for Redirection/TLS.
 DASH compliant systems will send and receive data over ports 623 for HTTP and 664 for HTTPS.
 The Keyboard-video-mouse (KVM) session can run either over the above redirection ports (16994 or 16995) or over the customary RFB (VNC Server) port - 5900.
 The type of information sent over the network includes Intel AMT command and response messages, redirection traffic, and system alerts.
 Data transmitted over ports 16993 and 16995 is protected with Transport-Layer Security (TLS) if that option is enabled on the user's system.